razorpay/opencensus-php/readme.md

 * Do a `php composer.phar install` to get new packages.
 * Create a seperate db for testing.
 Copy over `app/config/testing/database.sample.php` to `app/config/database.php` and add db name & password.
 * Install php unit `sudo apt-get install phpunit`
 * Run `phpunit` in api root.
-Preferably run as `phpunit --debug` for better view of tests when running manually.ll
+Preferably run as `phpunit --debug` for better view of tests when running manually.